 Much of this ethnic mix-up dates back to the time of Peter the Great

 , who recruited a great many German artisans and nobles to as part of his plans for modernizing Russia

 .
-(This is one reason why the city of St. Petersburg has a Germanic name).
-Under Catherine The Great
+They also formed the nobility and gentry of the Baltic provinces which he conquered from the Swedish Empire (This is one reason why the city of St. Petersburg has a Germanic namenote

-(born a German princess), a large number of Germans emigrated to a region around part of the Volga River, becoming known as the Volga Germans.
+was born as a German princess); with their encouragement, a large number of Germans emigrated to St. Petersburg and made colonies in other parts of Russia, including a region around part of the Volga River (becoming known as the Volga Germans) and, later on, modern Southern Ukraine (Novorossiya).
 Between 1795 (the third partition of Poland

 ) and 1919 (the re-creation of Poland), Russia shared a border with Prussia

 /Germany.
 And then, you have all the Russians who moved from the Soviet Union

 , and who are now citizens of a united Germany

 , the laws made it relatively easy for Russians to gain citizenship there too, provided that they were able to prove German descent (like e.g. the aforementioned Volga Germans).
 The situation in today's united Germany is similar.